kb-dk/alto-to-tei-tools/README.md

 ```
 find tei_dir/ -name '*xml' -exec xmllint --noout --relaxng ./tei_all.rng {} \;  > tei_validation.text  2>&1
 ```

+Again, these files should not (it is derived data) be under version control in this project.

 ### 4. store into database and index